bmezaris/ObjectGraphs/README.md

 ## Usage

 To run the code for the different datasets (FCVID, YLI-MED) use the corresponding settings described in the paper.
-For instance, to train the model end-to-end and evaluate it using the FCVID dataset, run:
+For instance, to train the model end-to-end and evaluate it using the FCVID dataset, run
 ```
 python train.py --dataset_root <fcvid root directory> --dataset fcvid --num_epochs 60 --step_size 50 --lr 1e-4 --batch_size 64
 ```
 ```
 python test.py weights\model-fcvid-060.pt --dataset_root <fcvid root directory> --dataset fcvid
 ```
-To extract the GCN standalone feature extractor from the FCVID trained model, use the GCN standalone feature extractor to extract frame level YLI-MED features and train the classifier head, run:
+To extract the GCN standalone feature extractor from the FCVID trained model, use the GCN standalone feature extractor to extract frame level YLI-MED features and train the LSTM classifier head, run
 ```
 python save_gcn.py weights/model-fcvid-060.pt model-gcn.pt  --dataset fcvid
 ```